+Parent / Carers Name:

+Learner Name:

-Parent / Carers Name: Learner Name: As the parent/carer of the above learner , I give permission for my son/daughter to internet and to ICT systems with S&A Academy Training . have access to the I know that my son/daughter will sign the Acceptable Use Agreement and has received online safety education to help them understand the importance of safe use of technology both in and out of education I understand that S&A Academy Training will take every reasonable precaution, include filtering systems, to ensure that young people will be safe when they use the internet understand that S&A Academy Training cannot ultimately be held responsible for the of materials accessed on the internet and using mobile technologies. and systems.
-I also I understand that my son's / daughter's activity on the systems will be monitored and Training will contact me if they have concerns about any possible breaches of the Acc I will ensure my child adopts the safe use of the internet and digital technologies at he S&A Academy Training if I have concerns over my child's online safety. ceptable Use Policy.
-Signed:Date:
+As the parent/carer of the above learner, I give permission for my son/daughter to have access to the internet and to ICT systems with S&A Academy Training .

+I know that my son/daughter will sign the Acceptable Use Agreement and has received, or will receive, online safety education to help them understand the importance of safe use of technology and the internet - both in and out of education

+I understand that S&A Academy Training will take every reasonable precaution, including monitoring and filtering systems, to ensure that young people will be safe when they use the internet and systems.
+I also understand that S&A Academy Training cannot ultimately be held responsible for the nature and content of materials accessed on the internet and using mobile technologies.

+I understand that my son's / daughter's activity on the systems will be monitored and that S&A Academy Training will contact me if they have concerns about any possible breaches of the Acceptable Use Policy.
+I will ensure my child adopts the safe use of the internet and digital technologies at home and will inform S&A Academy Training if I have concerns over my child's online safety.

+Signed: \\\\\Date:

-I.T.
+Appendix 3 I.T.
 Acceptable Use Agreement